ostdotcom/website-docupony/kit/sdk/docs/references/wallet_sdk/android/latest/workflows.md

 <br>
 ### 2. setupDevice
+This workflow needs `userId` and `tokenId` in the arguments so `setupDevice` should be called after your app login or signup is successfull.
-After init, setupDevice should be called everytime the app launches.
-It ensures that the current device is registered before communicating with OST KIT server.
-This will register the device if the current device is not registered.
-In case the device is already registered this function wouldn't do anything.
+ Using the mapping between OST KIT userId and your app user you have access to `userId` and `tokenId` of OST KIT user.
+Now you can call `setupDevice` workflow but make sure `setupDevice` should be called everytime the app launches, this ensures that the current device is registered before communicating with OST KIT server.

 **Recommended location to call setupDevice() is in MainActivity.**